ciscoecosystem/terraformer/docs/aci.md

 ### Use with ACI

 * use `--username`, `--password` and `--base-url` options to specify server credentials for the first run.
-It should set respective envirenment variables of server credentials.
+It should set respective environment variables of server credentials.
 Once environment variables are set there is no need to specify these options in the import command.
 ```
 terraformer import aci --resources=tenant,application_profile --username=Cisco_APIC_username --password=Cisco_APIC_password --base-url=Cisco_APIC_url
 terraformer import aci --resources=* --excludes=application_profile